 What’s purple and blue and turquoise all over?
 Unicorn hair!
 You can’t help but smile when looking at a multicolored coif like this.
 If you’re ready to go the unicorn route, make sure you’re prepared for the upkeep…and the onslaught of adorning stares, of course.

-Fading from granny-grey to icy-blue, this fresh and modern ‘do screams hipster grandma (in the best way possible)!
+Fading from granny-gray to icy-blue, this fresh and modern ‘do screams hipster grandma (in the best way possible)!
 The cool-girl color choice is made even trendier paired with this popular blunt, wavy style.

 #18: Low-Maintenance Blue